pesho-ivanov/minSH/README.md

 [A*PA](https://github.com/RagnarGrootKoerkamp/astar-pairwise-aligner) global seq-to-seq aligner:
 * [Groot Koerkamp and Ivanov (preprint 2023)](https://www.biorxiv.org/content/10.1101/2022.09.19.508631) &mdash; Applies SH to global alignment (edit distance).
 Generalizes SH with chaining, inexact matches, gap costs (for higher error rates).
 Optimizes SH with pruning (for near-linear scaling with length), and A* with diagonal transition (for faster quadratic mode).

+## Licensing

+Licensed under the Mozilla Public License, Version 2.0.
+In short, you are free to use and abuse, but give it back to the community.